racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/PyappDebug.md

 *Tip: enter `screen -ls` to get a list of active screen sessions.*

 In that screen you will be able to interactively debug your PyApp on application server level.
+For example, a wizard is executed in the application server.
+If you want to start a shell-session in a wizard, add a `q.debugger.shell()` line somewhere in your wizard.
+When you run the wizard, you see a shell session appear (in your screen session) from where you can start debugging your wizard.
+Close the shell to continue.

+After debugging the wizard, do not forget to remove the debug lines that launch the selected debugger.

 To return to the normal mode of the application server, see the previous paragraph.